 Peitho manuscripts and reviewers are managed through the Submittable system.
 Once a scholar has accepted a review request, they will receive an invitation to the Peitho Submittable team.
 They will create their account and then be assigned to the manuscript they have been asked to review.
 After selecting the “Begin Review” button, Submittable will prompt the reviewer to answer the following questions:

 - Is this manuscript appropriate for publication in Peitho?
 Why or why not?

 - What suggestions do you have for the author in terms of revision?
-This could include scholarship cited, literary style, argument/counterargument presentation, copy-editing, etc.
+This could include scholarship cited, writing style, argument/counterargument presentation, copy editing, etc.